Visual Studio Code

 - You may see the message similar to the

 The authenticity of this host can't be established.
-Type "yes" in text input, and press Enter to continue:
+Type "yes" in the text input box and press Enter to continue:

 - In the lower-right corner of the window, you will see a message while VS Code sets up the remote connection.
 This might take a few minutes: